wolfmathias/portfolio/content/posts/2020-06-20-wildwish-building-the-login-form.md

 ![Picture of login form component](https://ucarecdn.com/63911b75-5090-4fe3-9110-2b87a8b90c7d/ "Login Form")

+Thinking about the form step by step, I need to:
+- Capture the email and password fields and set the form's state
+- Pass those as arguments to `loginUser()`
+- Send them via a POST request to the route '/users/login'
+- Authenticate the user and return that user object

+Easy.

+First, let's look at authenticating with Google and Facebook.

 The Google and Facebook login buttons are components provided by '[react-google-login](https://www.npmjs.com/package/react-google-login)' and '[react-facebook-login](https://www.npmjs.com/package/react-facebook-login)'.

 The components each accept various props.
 For now, I'll stick with some simple props as I build the component: